Last updated on June 18, 2021

 You might already be familiar with the Singleton event that occasionally comes up, since it changes the way you formulate your strategy.
 Because you can only have one copy of each card in your deck, you need to pick cards that have value on their own and don’t need multiple copies to work well.

-A perfect example of this is Seven Dwarves, which would have very little value in a Singleton mode.
 You also need to make sure that your cards have a good balance between value and synergy.
 Don’t worry, we’ll discuss strategies like this in just a bit.

 Ayara, First of Locthwain | Illustration by Ryan Pancoast